BGuerrero825/Cyber-Notes/Offensive Security/Creating Custom Shellcode.md

 );
 ```

-- lpApplicationName (pointer to application name string) OR lpCommandLine (pointer to command line string) must be set.
+- lpApplicationName (pointer to application name string) **OR** lpCommandLine (pointer to command line string) must be set.
 We'll use the command line option.
 - lpProcessAttributes and lpThreadAttributes, determine whether handles can be inherited by children, we set to no with NULL.
-- bInheritHandles, determine whether if the inheritable handles of the caller (Python) are inheried by the new process (cmd.exe), should be set to 1 (TRUE).
+- bInheritHandles, determine whether the inheritable handles of the caller (Python) are inherited by the new process (cmd.exe), should be set to 1 (TRUE).
 - dwCreationFlags, set as NULL to use the same Process Creation Flags as the calling process.
 - lpEnvironment, ditto, set NULL for calling proc's environment block.
-- lpCurrentDirectory, NULL to use calling proc's current path (but may be needed if shellcode proc path doesn't have cmd.exe)
+- lpCurrentDirectory, NULL to use calling proc's current path (but may be needed if shellcode process path doesn't have cmd.exe)
 - lpStartupInfo, pointer to STARTUPINFOA, prototype below.
 - lpProcessInformation, pointer to PROCESS_INFORMATION, this is populated by the API call so we just need its size.